Top Eight Best Email Subscription Popup Plugins for WordPress

 If popups are used sparingly — and in conjunction with great content — few will object, especially if you throw in a genuinely valuable signup incentive.
-If you use popups this way, people will want to see them so they can subscribe to get awesome updates and freebies!
+If you use popups this way, people will want to see them, so they can subscribe to get awesome updates and freebies!

-OptinMonster (from $49)
+OptinMonster (from $144 a year)

 OptinMonster is the most advanced popup plugin on the market, offering a wide range of sophisticated functionality.

-You also have complete control over when the popups are displayed to visitors — this could be the moment they hit your page, after a specified number of seconds, or when they reach a certain point in an article.
+You also have complete control over when the popups are displayed to visitors — this could be the moment they hit your page, after a specified number of seconds or when they reach a certain point in an article.

 Bloom (from $89)